andrew0030/PandoraCore/notes.md

   - [ ] Replace Forge's placeholder background
   - [ ] Add support for [FancyMenu](https://www.curseforge.com/minecraft/mc-mods/fancymenu), which currently gets replaced with panorama
   - [ ] Maybe add banner support
+  - [ ] Look into mod ordering and libs on Quilt
 - PaCo Config Screen
   - [ ] Create config screen that can take any number of components and dynamically adjust to it
   - [ ] Hook mod config system into it